 Set up iCloud Drive on an iPhone, iPad, iPod touch, or computer

-In addition to using iCloud Drive on iCloud.com, you can work with your folders and files stored in iCloud Drive on your iPhone, iPad, iPod touch, Mac, or Windows computer.
+In addition to using iCloud Drive on iCloud.com, you can work with your files and folders stored in iCloud Drive on your iPhone, iPad, iPod touch, Mac, or Windows computer.

 Important: Your devices must be set up for iCloud Drive and meet the minimum system requirements listed in the Apple Support article System requirements for iCloud.
 You must also be signed in with your Apple ID on each device.